 How does the gut factor in here?

 Furthermore, over 90% of Serotonin, a hormone associated with feelings of well-being and happiness, is produced in the gut!
-Between the sheer volume of bacteria in the body, and the function it serves in influencing our mood and behaviors, one can begin to see the importance of nourishing a healthy gut.
-As we’ve learned, a healthy gut is made up of happy bacteria and balanced doshas in the digestive system.
-So how can you actually, practically, support a healthy gut?
+Between the sheer volume of bacteria in the body and the function it serves in influencing our mood and behaviors, one can begin to see the importance of nourishing a healthy gut.
+As we’ve learned, a healthy gut has happy bacteria and balanced doshas in the digestive system.
+So how can you, practically, support a healthy gut?